jasikpark/jasik-xyz/content/inverting-images-in-dark-mode-shenanigans/index.md

 But what if we could?

 {{< figure >}}
 {{< img src="machine_learning_2x.png" alt="Man 1 stands above pile of 'data', matrices and such.
 Man 2: THIS is your machine learning system?
 Man 1: Yup!
-You pour the data into this big pile of linear algebra, then colect the answers on the other side.
+You pour the data into this big pile of linear algebra, then collect the answers on the other side.
 Man 2: What if the answers are wrong?
 Man 1: Just stir the pile until they start looking right." title="The pile gets soaked with data and starts to get mushy over time, so it's technically recurrent." >}}
 {{< figcaption >}}

 <p>from <a href="https://xkcd.com/1838/">https://xkcd.com/1838/</a>{{< raw-wayback href="https://web.archive.org/web/20201124035659/https://xkcd.com/1838/" title="xkcd 1838" >}}. thanks for all the laughs.</p>